Gabrielle M. Spiegel

-Gabrielle Michele Spiegel (born January 20, 1943) is an American historian of medieval France, and the current Krieger-Eisenhower Professor of History at Johns Hopkins University where she served as chair for the history department for six years, and acting and interim dean of faculty.
+Gabrielle Michele Spiegel (born January 20, 1943) is an American historian of medieval France, and the former Krieger-Eisenhower Professor of History at Johns Hopkins University where she served as chair for the history department for six years, and acting and interim dean of faculty.
 She also served as dean of humanities at the University of California, Los Angeles in 2004–2005, and, from 2008 to 2009, she was the president of the American Historical Association.
 In 2011, she was elected as a fellow to the American Academy of Arts and Sciences.

 Education

 Spiegel received a Bachelor of Arts from Bryn Mawr College in 1964.
 The next year, she completed a Master of Arts in teaching at Harvard University.
 She received her PhD in 1974 from Johns Hopkins University.

 Career

 Spiegel began her lecturing at her alma mater, Bryn Mawr, from 1972 to 1973.
 In 1974, she taught as an assistant professor at the University of Maryland, where she stayed until 1992 (having been made an associate professor in 1979 and a full professor in 1992).
 During her time at the University of Maryland, she held fellowships with the Center for Advanced Study in the Behavioral Sciences at Stanford, the John Simon Guggenheim Memorial Foundation and the Rockefeller Residency Program in Atlantic History at Johns Hopkins.

-Spiegel has been a full professor at Johns Hopkins since 1993, where she has served as chair of the history department from 1999 to 2002 and from 2005 to 2008.
-During her time at JHU, she has twice served as directeur d'Etudes associé at the Ecole des Hautes Etudes en Sciences Sociales.
+Spiegel was a full professor at Johns Hopkins from 1993 to 2023, where she served as chair of the history department from 1999 to 2002 and from 2005 to 2008.
+During her time at JHU, she twice served as directeur d'Etudes associé at the Ecole des Hautes Etudes en Sciences Sociales.
 In 2011, she was named a Gilman scholar.

 Spiegel's commitment to the historical profession and post-secondary teaching is well evidenced by her years of service on the American Historical Association and in university administration at Johns Hopkins.
 Before her election as president to the AHA in 2007, she had served as vice-president (research division) from 2000 to 2003.
 While chair of the history department at JHU, she also served as dean of faculty from 2005 to 2007 and returned to those duties once again as interim dean in 2010.
-She has supervised the completion of seventeen PhDs by her graduate students at JHU and continues to teach both graduate- and undergraduate-level courses on medieval history and historiography.
+She has supervised the completion of seventeen PhDs by her graduate students at JHU and taught both graduate- and undergraduate-level courses on medieval history and historiography.